markdown-all-in-one/docs/docs/guide/README.md

 ### Table of contents

-* Implement as Markdown list.
+* Implemented as Markdown list without extended syntax.

 * Create by one command, "**Create Table of Contents**".

 * Automatically update on file saving.

-* Control slug style (GitHub, GitLab and more) with the `slugifyMode` setting.
+* Control heading ID style with the `slugifyMode` setting: VS Code, GitHub, GitLab, and more.

 ### Exporting Markdown to HTML